gr3i/gr3i.github.io/README.md

 # My own webpage
-* You can find there something about me...
+* You can find there something about me..

 * Link: [gr3i.github.io](https://gr3i.github.io)